-- 13.1 Parents have the right to withdraw their children from the non-statutory components of sex education within RSE up to and until 3 terms before the child turns 16.
-After this point, if the child wishes to receive sex education rather than being withdrawn, the school will arrange this. - 13.2 Requests for withdrawal should be put in writing and addressed to the Principal.
+13.1 Parents have the right to withdraw their children from the non-statutory components of sex education within RSE up to and until 3 terms before the child turns 16.
+After this point, if the child wishes to receive sex education rather than being withdrawn, the school will arrange this.